NSombekke/DL2-GVP/Blogpost.md

 </li>
 </ul>

 > This plot shows that after a certrain number of steps the loss stagnates and thus the model is either stuck in the loss landscape or has reached its maximum learning capability given its expressiveness.
-The figure shows that the transformer models (with and without pre-trained embeddings) has the capabilities to reach a lower loss.
+The figure shows that the transformer models (with and without pre-trained embeddings) have the capabilities to reach a lower loss.
 However, this might be misleading since the number of epochs used for both models is the same, but since the transformer is a bigger model it requires more computation.
 So in the end both runs are comparable, making the original GVP-GNN favorable.
 >

 Below a table of the different kind of models performing on the half of the original randomized test_dataset of RES.